English Tea Store Tea Header

 Afternoon Tea at Brown’s Hotel

-See more articles by our tea gal in Australia, May King Tsang!
+See more articles by our tea expert May King Tsang!

-5 thoughts on “Favourite Tearooms in the UK — Part III
+5 responses to “Favourite Tearooms in the UK — Part III”

 3. This is such a beautiful spot.
 I wished I had had time to have tea there on my last visit.
 I did walk over to see the exterior and to peek into the tearoom.
 I am a huge Agatha Christie fan so I knew this was the model for “At Bertram’s Hotel” and that alone put it on my “must visit” list.
 I ended up having tea at the Chesterfield around the corner after my tea class with Jane Pettigrew.
 I look forward to visiting Brown’s next time!
 Great blog post as always!